-Make CT scans of a phantom with various clinically used orientations, such as headfirst, feet first, prone, supine, left side and right side.
-As an example we propose a socalled ULF-phantom.
-Such a phantom consists of polystyrene bars and shows a capital U, L and F, when the viewer faces the Upper, Left and Feet side, respectively (fig 2.1).
+Make CT scans of a phantom with various clinically used orientations, such as head-first, feet first, prone, supine, left side and right side.
+As an example we propose a so-called ULF-phantom.
+Such a phantom consists of polystyrene bars and shows a capital U, L and F, when the viewer faces the Upper, Left and Feet side, respectively (figure 2.1).
 Perform some of the scans with other fields-of-view used clinically.
 Check the representation of the patient orientation in all data sets, in axial slices as well as scanograms (topograms, scout views).
-If the TPS has an orientation aid, this tool can be helpful in the tests, but correspondence in orientation to the original images should also be checked.